ElementsProject/lightning/doc/BACKUP.md

 BTRFS would probably work better if you were purchasing an entire set of new storage devices to set up a new node.

-## SQLite Litestream Replication
-`/!\` WHO SHOULD DO THIS: Casual users

-One of the simpler things on any system is to use Litestream to replicate the SQLite database.
-It continuously streams SQLite changes to file or external storage - the cloud storage option should not be used.
-Backups/replication should not be on the same disk as the original SQLite DB.

-/etc/litestream.yml :

-    dbs:
-     - path: /home/bitcoin/.lightning/bitcoin/lightningd.sqlite3
-       replicas:
-         - path: /media/storage/lightning_backup

- and start the service using systemctl:

-    $ sudo systemctl start litestream

-Restore:

-    $ litestream restore -o /media/storage/lightning_backup  /home/bitcoin/restore_lightningd.sqlite3

 ## PostgreSQL Cluster

 `/!\` WHO SHOULD DO THIS: Enterprise users, whales.